oga114/200Days10minCode/log.md

 ✅ Reviewed how to enable and use the Tasks (Beta) feature ✅ Learned that task summaries from past chats can be generated contextually, but not from a unified task list ✅ Revisited the initial project idea from early interactions as a point of reflection

+Day 160:
+🔹 Focus: Docker Container Conflicts / Container Naming / Laravel Deployment ✅ Investigated how container name conflicts occur between multiple Docker projects ✅ Learned best practices such as avoiding container_name or using project-specific prefixes ✅ Explored how to use .env or docker-compose.override.yml to manage per-environment settings ✅ Outlined deployment steps for Laravel on a VPS (e.g., using nginx + php-fpm + MySQL) ✅ Understood the Laravel deployment flow when installing directly on a VPS ✅ Revisited essential steps like editing .env, setting permissions, and generating APP_KEY during